 You can decide if you would like your pet’s ashes back or not, and how you would like to receive them (e.g. in an urn or casket).
 The vet will be more than happy to discuss all the options available either before, or during the appointment.

 Whatever you decide, we want you to feel as comfortable as possible with the decision.
 If you have any special requests or require any further information, then please don’t hesitate to ask.

 COVID-19 UPDATE: we are still providing home visit appointments for euthanasia during the Covid-19 epidermic, but have procedures in place to ensure social distancing is maintained at all times.
 If you need to book a euthanasia appointment, please contact us by phone or email, so we can discuss the appointment procedure with you.

-The prices below are the veterinary fees for the home visit, sedation and euthanasia.
+The prices below are the veterinary fees for the home visit, sedation and euthanasia (for clients within our travel area).
 Crematorium fees are in addition and vary depending on your choice of cremation and casket, and the size of your pet.
 Cremation options are normally discussed with the vet before or during the appointment.